petlack/ts-retype/README.md

 # TypeScript Retype

-Utility that finds duplicates of Literal and Interface types.
+Discover duplicate TypeScript types in your codebase.
+TypeScript retype finds duplicates of Literal and Interface types.

 ## Usage